 Too often, we are tempted to stress the rote aspect of such memory work, which makes our children lose their focus on what multiplication really means.
 Before practicing the times table facts, make sure your student gets plenty of practice recognizing and using the common models for multiplication.

 To help your children see what multiplication looks like in real life, explore the multitude of Multiplication Models collected at the Natural Math website.
-Or try some of the hands-on activities in the Family Multiplication Study.
+Or sign up for their Multiplication Explorers Online Course.

 You may want to pick up this poster and use it for ideas as you play the Tell Me a (Math) Story game.
 Word problems are important for children learning any new topic in math, because they give children a mental “hook” on which to hang the abstract number concepts.